JHRobotics/softgpu/README.md

   - On Me you can still run **dxdiag**, but you can only check DX8 and DX9, because we cannot easily replace system `DDRAW.DLL`.
 But DX6 and DX7 games should usually run without problems
   - On 95 you can still run **dxdiag**, but if you run test, you only see black screens, but again, games (if supporting 95) games should usually run

-### AMD Zen, 11th Generation Intel Core and newer
+#### AMD Zen, 11th Generation Intel Core and newer
 Newer CPU have excellent performance but needs some extra tune:
 1) apply [patcher9x](https://github.com/JHRobotics/patcher9x) - this is required!
-2) Change TSC (Time Stamp Counter) behaviour (Warning: this options is not available when VirtualBox is using Hyper-V as execution, engine!)
+2) Change TSC (Time Stamp Counter) behaviour (Warning: this options is not available when VirtualBox is using Hyper-V as execution engine!)
 ```
 VBoxManage setextradata "My Windows 98" "VBoxInternal/TM/TSCTiedToExecution" 1
 ```